ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="3427"></a>
 #### Trace Flag: 3427
-Function: Enables fix for issue when many consecutive transactions inserting data into temp table in SQL Server 2016 consume more CPU than in SQL Server 2014.<br />
+Function: Enables fix for issue when many consecutive transactions inserting data into temp table in SQL Server 2016 consume more CPU than in SQL Server 2014.
+Another change in SQL Server 2016 behavior that could impact tempdb-heavy workloads has to do with Common Criteria Compliance (CCC), also known as C2 auditing.
+We introduced functionality to allow for transaction-level auditing in CCC which can cause some additional overhead, particularly in workloads that do heavy inserts and updates in temp tables.
+Unfortunately, this overhead is incurred whether you have CCC enabled or not.
+In SQL Server 2016 you can enable trace flag 3427 to bypass this overhead starting with SP1 CU2.
+Starting in SQL Server 2017 CU4, we automatically bypass this code if CCC is disabled.<br />
 Link: [Docs Trace Flags]<br />
 Link: https://support.microsoft.com/help/3216543<br />
 Link: [TEMPDB – Files and Trace Flags and Updates]<br />